 This article provides overview and prerequisites for the tutorial.
-After you complete the prerequisites, you can do the tutorial using one of the following tools/SDKs: Azure portal, Visual Studio, PowerShell, Resource Manager template, REST API.
+After you complete the prerequisites, you can do the tutorial using one of the following tools/SDKs: Visual Studio, PowerShell, Resource Manager template, REST API.
 Select one of the options in the drop-down list at the beginning (or) links at the end of this article to do the tutorial using one of these options.

 In this tutorial, you perform the following steps: